yelicoder/pluralsight-spring-aop/README.md

 ### Module20 @Around handle exception
 ### Module21 Horrendous implementation of self-invocation aspect using Spring AOP
 ### Module22 Spring AOP does not support self-invocation
+* Run PassengersManager.
+LogginAspect is triggered when calling PassengerDaoImpl.getPassenger.
+It is not triggered when PassengerDaoImpl.selfInvocation method is called

 ### More
 * JoinPoint: JoinPoint is an argument for the advice.
 The advice can use JoinPoint to get the following: